 It’s good business practice to have dash cams on your fleet.
 And it’s a must if you’re looking to pass DVS and get your permit.

 You can read our business guide to Direct Vision Standard cameras if you need to know more.
 Or go ahead and compare the market now to find your device.

 Telematics systems for Direct Vision Standard

-To complement your fleet’s compliance with DSV, you should look to get business telematics systems.
+To complement your fleet’s compliance with DSV, you should look to get fleet telematics systems.
 With these, you can monitor your vehicle:

 - CAN data and diagnostics (health, temperatures, fuel use, breakdown status etc.)

 You can also get access to customisable dashboards and reports to keep you in total control at all times.
 It adds an extra layer of security when you’re out and about on London’s hectic streets.

 With a telematics system, you’ll have extra armour alongside your DVS permit to ensure you’re driving safely on London’s roads.
 And that can protect your business further.

 You may also want to fit fleet vehicle trackers.
 Along with dash cams and a telematics system, you get more control over your drivers.